jaredwray/writr/README.md

 * -o, --output: Path of where to output the generated blog
 * -r, --render: What do you want rendered such as html or json (example --render html,json)
 * -c, --config: Configuration file location if different than 'path'
+* init: Initialize a new blog
+* new: Create a new blog post
+* serve: Serve the blog.
+You can also specify a port with --port and --watch for hot reloading

 ## Templates